 The Flaws and Pitfalls of Elliott Wave Theory

-The paradox theory suggests that chasing a particular outcome often leads to the opposite result.
-This applies to trading, as blindly following mechanical systems or popular theories can lead to disappointment.
-As Julius Caesar once said, “It is easier to find men who will volunteer to die than to find those who are willing to endure pain with patience.”
+In essence, no single indicator or theory offers a foolproof solution.
+As Julius Caesar once noted, “It is easier to find men who will volunteer to die than to find those who are willing to endure pain with patience.”
+The same can be said for trading: patience, diversified strategies, and an open mind are essential.

 The Pitfalls of Mechanical Trading Systems and Elliot Wave Theory